flintlib/arb/doc/source/acb_modular.rst

 ===============================================================================

-This module provides methods for numerical evaluation of modular forms, Jacobi theta functions, and elliptic functions.
+This module provides methods for numerical evaluation of modular forms and Jacobi theta functions.
+See :ref:`acb_elliptic.h <acb-elliptic>` for the closely related elliptic functions and integrals.

 In the context of this module, *tau* or `\tau` always denotes an element of the complex upper half-plane